fridadwi/promo-card-instagram-filter-tutorial/README.md

 ![start project](tutorial_images/00_start.gif)

-Please open **Spark AR Studio** which is already installed, the initial appearance of **Spark AR Studio** is a list of some of the templates provided, and there are several tutorials that you can try yourself later.
+Open **Spark AR Studio** which is already installed, the initial appearance of **Spark AR Studio** is a list of some of the templates provided, and there are several tutorials that you can try yourself later.

 ![homepage](tutorial_images/01_homepage.PNG)